Responsible products and services policy statement

 Customer harms

 We put the customer at the heart of everything we do to minimise and avoid possible harm to them.
-This is a key consideration in our design process to ensure our products and services do not cause harm to our customers in pursuit of their financial objectives.
-To help us understand the impact of such harms occurring, we have created a harms taxonomy that is in line with FCA’s Consumer Duty requirements.
+A key consideration in our design process is to ensure we understand potential areas of harm, and we work hard to proactively build our products and services in a way that does not cause harm to our customers in pursuit of their financial objectives.
+To help us understand the impact of such harms occurring, we have created a harms taxonomy that is in line with the FCA’s Consumer Duty requirements.
 This allows us to regularly monitor harms that may occur and report them to accountable individuals, forums, and committees, and take appropriate actions, where we see harms may be occurring.
+Our Customer Research team helps Nationwide make better decisions in our product and service offerings, by listening to what our customers think, feel and need.
+We do this by running research that gives clear and useful insights, so that customers stay at the heart of everything we do.

 Climate impact

-Nationwide has a climate change risk standard which aids the identifying, assessing, monitoring and managing, and reporting of climate-related risk as a cause to the Society’s principal risks.
-The climate change risk standard articulates the principles and requirements that must be met to manage the risks arising from climate change, and how climate-related risk may occur across our Enterprise Risk Management Framework.
-To help understand the risks associated with climate change, including greenwashing, when designing new products and services, we factor climate change considerations into our Product and Service Approval Process alongside potential liability and conduct risks.
+Nationwide has a Climate Change and Nature Risk Standard which aids the identifying, assessing, monitoring, managing, and reporting of climate and nature-related risk as a cause to Nationwide’s principal risks.
+The Standard articulates the principles and requirements that must be met to manage the risks arising from climate change, and how climate and nature-related risk may occur across our Group Risk Management Framework.
+To help understand the risks associated with climate change, including greenwashing, when designing new products and services we factor climate change and nature considerations into our Product and Service Approval Process, alongside potential liability and conduct risks.

 Other external factors

-Embedded in our processes is the need to consider the financial and political landscape as a whole.
-Our product and service approval process, including fair value assessments, ask our subject matter experts to consider impact of external factors like economic changes, political policy and changes to interest rates on customers and good outcomes.
+Embedded in our processes is the need to consider the financial, economic, regulatory, societal and political landscape as a whole.
+Our Product and Service Approval Process, which includes fair value assessments, asks our subject matter experts to consider the impact of external factors like economic changes, political policy and changes to interest rates on customers and good outcomes.
 To make sure we remain responsible and fair, we actively prohibit anti-competitive behaviours, such as the creation of monopolies, or anything that could negatively impact the integrity of the financial market.
 Our Market Abuse Policy and mandatory training further reinforce our commitment to this.

 Governance

-We regularly test and review each of our products and services, including risk assessments that make sure we identify, understand and manage any risks that might inhibit offering fair value, that might cause customer harm, or might create an obstacle to providing good customer outcomes.
+Using a risk-based approach, we regularly test and review each of our products and services.
+This includes conducting risk assessments that make sure we identify, understand and manage any risks that might inhibit offering fair value, that might cause customer harm, or might create an obstacle to providing good customer outcomes, including to vulnerable customers.

-Approval routes for our products and services are documented and take the form of reviews by accountable individuals, forums or committees attended by experts from across the business.
-Together, they must approve or endorse decisions.
+Approval routes for our products and services are documented and take the form of reviews by accountable individuals, forums or committees, which are attended by experts from across the business.
+Together, they must approve or endorse decisions, with oversight by our Product Governance Forum which is chaired by a member of the executive committee and attended by several executive committee members.

 Our sales practices

-We have documented sales journeys and distribution (sales) strategies which consider our target audience and market, and how well our sales channels meet customer needs.
+We have documented sales journeys and distribution (sales) strategies which consider our target audience and market, and how well our sales channels meet the range of our customers’ needs.
 We also have processes in place that clearly outline our commitment to responsible marketing.
-This is backed by a Communications Policy and a responsible marketing policy, which outlines what, when and how we should share information with our customers, and our responsible selling practices, which includes:
+This is backed by a Communications Risk Policy and a responsible marketing policy, which outlines what, when and how we should share information with our customers, and our responsible selling practices.
+Our responsible sales practices include:

 Training

 All our customer-facing colleagues receive mandatory, formal training to make sure they have the right skills and knowledge to support our customers.
-Colleagues in regulated advice roles, such as Mortgage Advisors, are also equipped with the necessary role-specific qualifications.
-This level of skill is maintained with ongoing continuing professional development relative to individual roles, and quality checking of a risk-based percentage of all processes to make sure they’re being followed correctly.
+All colleagues are required to complete mandatory annual training on Consumer Duty and Vulnerable Customers.
+Colleagues in regulated advice roles, such as mortgage advisors, are also equipped with the necessary role-specific qualifications, appropriate training and competency schemes.
+This level of skill is maintained with ongoing professional development relative to individual roles, and quality checking of a risk-based percentage of all processes to make sure they’re being followed correctly.

 Incentivisation schemes

-We prohibit any schemes that could encourage poor selling practices.
+We prohibit any schemes that could encourage poor selling practices or aggressive sales techniques.
 This includes targets or rewards linked to individual sales performances.
 All eligible colleagues are enrolled in the same discretionary reward scheme.
-The outcome of this scheme depends on the business as a whole meeting certain financial, risk and customer satisfaction measures.
+The outcome of this scheme depends on the business as a whole meeting certain financial, risk and customer experience measures.

 Product suitability

 We make every effort to ensure customers receive the right product by providing all the information they need and that it is clear, understandable, fair and not misleading.
-The information must also be in an appropriate format, provided in a timely way to allow customers to make informed decisions on the products and services that are right for them, and supports the pursuit of their financial objectives.
+The information must also be in an appropriate format, provided in a timely way to allow customers to make informed decisions on the products and services that are right for them, that will support them in the pursuit of their financial objectives.

-We want to make processes as easy as possible for our customers and we do this by ensuring our sales journeys provide transparency, alongside systems that include checkpoints to ensure key information is reviewed before a customer can take out a product.
+We aim to make our processes as easy as possible for our customers.
+We provide transparency in our sales journeys, and our systems include checkpoints to ensure key information is reviewed before a customer can take out a product.
+We carry out customer outcome testing to objectively assess whether the customer has received a good outcome.

-By featuring our products on external comparison websites, customers can assess our products against a range of options.
-We also provide inhouse tools and guidance services to help guide customer choice.
+We clearly set out our target market as part of product design, and we monitor where products are sold outside of that, to ensure suitability.
+By featuring our products on external comparison websites, customers can assess our products against a range of alternative options.
+We also provide in-house tools and guidance services to help guide customers with their choices.
 In the event a customer doesn’t qualify for their desired product or service, we tell them why.
-We also provide customer-focused educational tools, such as online calculators and customer talkback sessions.
+We also provide customer-focused educational tools, such as online calculators, and customers are able to provide feedback through a range of channels.

 Accessibility

-It’s important that we provide different ways for our customers to understand and choose from our products and services, and that we accommodate a wide range of accessibility needs and preferences without unnecessary barriers.
-Understanding the impact of not offering a product or services across all channels, at the point of design, ensures we are well positioned to take reasonable steps to remedy this.
-This is a key consideration as part of our distribution and servicing strategies.
-We continue to monitor this throughout the product lifecycle and make changes wherever necessary.
+Making our products and services accessible to accommodate a wide range of needs and preferences is a key consideration in our distribution and servicing strategies.
+We continue to monitor accessibility throughout the product lifecycle and make changes wherever necessary.

 Our servicing practices